Madagascar Entry Requirements

 Required Vaccinations

-- Yellow Fever vaccination certificate is required for travelers aged 1 year and over arriving from countries with risk of Yellow Fever transmission.
+- Yellow fever vaccination certificate for travelers arriving from countries with risk of transmission

 Recommended Vaccinations